codesandbox/sandpack/website/docs/docs/advanced-usage/components.md

 ### Advanced usage

-If you want to interact directly with CodeMirror, you can use the component ref to retrieve the CodeMirror instance from `getCodemirror`.
+If you want to interact directly with CodeMirror, use the component ref to access the `getCodemirror` function, which will return the CodeMirror instance.
 Check out how to use it:

 ```jsx
 const App = () => {